zeek/zeek-docs/scripts/base/protocols/dns/main.zeek.rst

    when creating a new session value.

-   :c: The connection involved in the new session.
+   :param c: The connection involved in the new session.

-   :msg: The DNS message header information.
+   :param msg: The DNS message header information.

-   :is_query: Indicator for if this is being called for a query or a response.
+   :param is_query: Indicator for if this is being called for a query or a response.